JasonYang60/COP5621/README.md

 ```
 # Step 2
 Tests begin with number 1 will make the semantic checking, such as test10.txt.

-Tests from test10 to test14 are the incorrect programs, tests from test15 to test19 are the corresponding correct program versions.
+Tests from test10 to test14 are the incorrect programs.

+Tests from test15 to test19 are the corresponding correct program versions.

 ```shell
 ./comp < test0.txt
 ./comp < test1.txt